pilcrowonpaper/copenhagen/pages/webauthn.md

 }
 ```

 Finally, create a new user with their public key and the credential ID.
+We recommend converting the COSE-encoded public key into one of the more compact and standard formats ([ECDSA](/cryptography/ecdsa#public-keys)).

 ## Authentication